Shriniwas410/Highest-profit/README.md

 # Calculating Highest profit
-This repository contains a script which calculates Profit(in millions)
+This repository contains a script which calculates Profit(in millions) for companies with mitigating error in data.

 # Description
 The following is the description of the files in the repository: